 Terrorism has been a grim feature of our time, but the tactic is far from new.
 The Revolutionary War, like every war, was marked by wanton violence.
 One of the cruelest incidents came in October 1777 when the British attacked the city of Kingston, then the capital of New York State.

-A massive enemy invasion in 1776 had driven patriot forces from New York City.
+A massive enemy invasion in 1776 had driven patriot forces from the city of New York.
 The delegates who were in the process of writing a state constitution moved away from the fighting, first to White Plains, then to Fishkill.

 With the constitution ratified by April 1777, the first state legislature met in Kingston, a venerable Hudson Valley town where a majority of the population still spoke Dutch.
 Country lawyer George Clinton was sworn in as the state’s first governor on July 30.